 The 2013 Pikoo drilling program and related diamond test work was funded by the Company and fulfilled the Company's obligations under the option agreement with Stornoway to earn an 80% interest in the project.
-As such, on November 18, 2013 the Company delivered to Stornoway official notice that it had vested at an 80% interest in the project, subject to the Back-in Right.
-On January 17, 2014, Stornoway notified the Company that Stornoway had elected not to exercise the Back-in Right.
+As such, in November 2013 the Company delivered notice to Stornoway that it had vested at an 80% interest in the project.
+Stornoway did not exercise its Back-in Right.
 As a result, ongoing exploration and evaluation of the project is subject to an 80%/20% (North Arrow/Stornoway) participating joint venture.

 During the summer and fall of 2014, the Pikoo joint venture completed two till sampling programs designed to identify and better define additional kimberlite indicator mineral ("KIM") trains within the project.
-A total of 560 till samples were collected and on February 8, 2015 the Company announced that up to five new KIM trains have been identified, including two KIM trains that are well defined and terminate within the project area.
+A total of 560 till samples were collected and in February 2015 the Company announced that up to five new KIM trains have been identified, including two KIM trains that are well defined and terminate within the project area.

-In February and March 2015 the Pikoo joint venture completed a 3,243 m drilling program intended to follow up on the kimberlite discoveries made in 2013 and to test the new targets defined by the 2014 till sampling program.
-The program resulted in the discovery of four new kimberlite occurrences bringing the total number of discrete kimberlite discoveries within the project to seven.
-The four most significant kimberlite discoveries are the PK150, PK314, PK312 and PK311 kimberlites and during the nine months ended January 31, 2016 the Company announced microdiamond recovery results for each.
+In February and March 2015 the Pikoo joint venture completed a 3,243 m drilling program that resulted in the discovery of four new kimberlite occurrences bringing the total number of discrete kimberlite discoveries within the project to seven.
+The four most significant kimberlite discoveries are the PK150, PK314, PK312 and PK311 kimberlites all of which are diamond bearing, as reported in September and October 2015.

-PK150 - Kimberlite PK150, first discovered in 2013, was tested by an additional six drill holes and expanded to a depth of 199 m over a strike length of approximately 150 m.
-The body remains open at depth and along strike to the east.
-The drilling confirmed that PK-150 is also a pipe-like body that is not constrained by the high intensity magnetic anomaly identified as the initial exploration target in 2013.
-A weakly magnetic kimberlite phase, having textures consistent with transitional to Kimberley-type pyroclastic kimberlite, was encountered in a 30 m interval of drill hole DDH PK34 (-44/350), the last hole of the program representing a 50 metre step out to the east of the 2013 drilling.
-On September 8, 2015 the Company announced new microdiamond results for 323kg of kimberlite processed by caustic fusion.
+PK150 - On September 8, 2015 the Company announced new microdiamond results for 323kg of kimberlite processed by caustic fusion.
 The sample returned a total of 487 diamonds larger than the 0.106 mm sieve size, including 9 diamonds larger than the 0.85 mm sieve size.
 Approximately 36% of the recovered diamonds are aggregates, 30% are octahedra, and 16% macles, and approximately 78% of the diamonds are white in colour.
 The new PK150 caustic fusion results are summarized in the following table.